xicoder96/linux_cheatsheets/commands/networking.md

     ## Display DNS ip address for domain
     host domain

+    ## Another utility to investigate sockets
+    ss -a

     ## Display the network address of the host name.
     hostname -i